Last updated: April 27, 2017

-- No state restrictions on texting or cell phone use, except for school bus drivers.
+- No current state restrictions on texting or cell phone use, except for school bus drivers.
 (Minors to be barred from texting in first six months of licensing as of July 1, 2018.)

 - In Phoenix, Flagstaff and Tucson, drivers are prohibited from text messaging.
-San Luis also bans use of handheld wireless devices.
-Fines in all cities are $100 or $250 (accident).
+San Luis and Pima County also ban use of handheld wireless devices.
+Fines in all areas are $100 or $250 (accident).

 - School bus operators may not use cell phones while driving.